luqmanbarry/regional-dr-with-aws-efs/README.md

 - Data protection
 - Application migration
-- Data proximity, exposing read-only data to other applications in other regions
+- Data proximity, exposing read-only data to workloads running in other regions
 - Regional failover due to a region or critical service within that region being down
 - Protection from accidental data deletion.
 For example, a mistake causes the entire storage service or persistent volume to be deleted
 - Business continuity wargaming